 - Beef stock can be replaced with water if you don't have any around.

-- You can reduce the cooking time to less than an hour if you’re low on time.
-However, you may find the flavors won't develop as much, and the beef won’t be as tender.
+- You can reduce the cooking time to less than an hour if you are low on time.
+However, you may find the flavors will not develop as much, and the beef will not be as tender.

-- You make this goulash in a slow cooker and get even better results.
+- You are able to make this goulash in a slow cooker and get even better results.
 The beef will be so tender by the time it is ready to eat.

-As with all of our paleo recipes, I really hope that you enjoy this paleo beef goulash.
-If you have any thoughts, tips, suggestions or anything else that you would like to say, then please feel free to leave a comment below.
+I really hope that you enjoy this paleo beef goulash.
+If you have any thoughts, tips, suggestions, or anything else that you would like to say, then please feel free to leave a comment below.